-- (i) Allow for the caravan being wider than the car.
-Ensure you have a clear view to the rear.
-This may require the fitting of extended mirrors for towing your caravan. - (ii) Give yourself more room when cornering to ensure your caravan wheels do not strike the kerb. - (iii) When passing other vehicles, allow more than the normal clearance for driving solo. - (iv) Allow longer to obtain a fast enough speed to pass other vehicles. - (v) Allow for the vehicle being twice its normal length.
-Do not suddenly swing out. - (vi) Carry out all manoeuvres as smoothly as possible. - (vii) Use the wing mirror to check the caravan has clearly passed other road users when overtaking and changing lanes. - (viii) Adverse weather conditions may affect the steering and braking characteristics of your caravan.
+- (i) Ensure you have an adequate view of the road behind you.
+You must fit towing mirrors if your caravan is wider than the rear of your tow vehicle. - (ii) Give yourself more room when cornering to ensure your caravan wheels do not strike the kerb. - (iii) When passing other vehicles, allow more than the normal clearance for driving solo. - (iv) Allow longer to obtain a fast enough speed to pass other vehicles. - (v) Allow for the vehicle being twice its normal length.
+Do not suddenly swing out - (vi) Carry out all manoeuvres as smoothly as possible. - (vii) Use the wing mirror to check the caravan has clearly passed other road users when overtaking and changing lanes. - (viii) Adverse weather conditions may affect the steering and braking characteristics of your caravan.